What can the wisdom of birds teach us about creating a life filled with joy, spontaneity, and song?

 6. Bird Wisdom: Don’t forget to dance

-A Forest Gift:
+A Forest Gift

 The wonderful folks at early-bird.in have just released a free handbook for bird enthusiasts and educators.
 It is a curation of multiple ideas, activities, projects, games and overall best practices that can be carried out by one or few educators, over short durations of time, and at little or no cost.
 It has been conceived especially for those who feel limited by their lack of knowledge, or do not know where to begin in connecting children with nature and the endlessly fascinating world of birds.
-You can download a pdf version of the book at this link on their website.
+You can download a pdf version of the book at this link.